Max Mallowan: Early archaeology career

 It was by means of H. A. L. Fisher, the warden of his college, that Mallowan was introduced to D. G. Hogarth and then to Leonard Woolley.
 He worked first as an apprentice to Woolley at the archaeological site of Ur (1925–1930), which was thought to be the capital of Mesopotamian civilization.
 It was at the Ur site, in 1930, that he first met Agatha Christie, the famous author, whom he married the same year.
+During his time at the archaeological site, he and his new wife invited British author and explorer Ronald Codrai and his wife Pamela to join them at Ur.
+Codrai was on his honeymoon but was asked to write an article about Ur, for which Mallowan helped to get him access.
 In 1932, he spent a brief time working at Nineveh with Reginald Campbell Thompson, where he made a 21 metre-deep shaft down to natural level in the Kuyunjiq tell.

 Mallowan then became a field director for a series of expeditions managed jointly by the British Museum and the British School of Archaeology in Iraq.
 His excavations included the prehistoric village at Tell Arpachiyah, and the sites at Chagar Bazar and Tell Brak in the Upper Khabur area (Syria).
 He was also the first to excavate archaeological sites in the valley of the river Balikh, to the west of the Khabur basin.
 In December 1933, he was elected a Fellow of the Society of Antiquaries (FSA).